dekoza/mtgpl/docs/_sources/MIC.rst.txt

    At the beginning of your end step, you may sacrifice a Zombie.
 If you do, draw a card.

-:mtgtip:`Eloise, Nephalia Sleuth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/f/bf81da34-4c2b-4e54-a60b-46ab41f72431.jpg?1637627771|https://scryfall.com/card/mic/3/eloise-nephalia-sleuth?utm_source=api>`
+:mtgtip:`Eloise, Nephalia Sleuth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/f/bf81da34-4c2b-4e54-a60b-46ab41f72431.jpg?1655437106|https://scryfall.com/card/mic/3/eloise-nephalia-sleuth?utm_source=api>`
    Whenever another creature you control dies, investigate.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    Whenever you sacrifice a token, surveil 1.
 (Look at the top card of your library.
 You may put that card into your graveyard.)